Teejay-first/Teejay-first/README.md

 ## 💡 Building the Future at the Intersection of Business & Tech

-Transforming bold ideas into scalable solutions.
+Transforming bold ideas into effective solutions.
 Former business strategist turning full-stack developer, leveraging dual expertise to create high-impact digital products that drive real business outcomes.

 ### 🎯 What I'm Building
 - 📊 **Software Ventures**: Developing network drive SaaS ventures that aim to solve real-world problems.